FasterXML/jackson/README.md

 ## Jackson Project Home @github

-This will the portal page for Jackson Project.
+This will be the portal page for Jackson Project.
 Jackson is a suite of data-processing tools for Java (and JVM platform), including the flagship [JSON](https://en.wikipedia.org/wiki/JSON) parsing and generation library, as well as additional modules to process data encoded in